namisan/mt-dnn/README.md

 @article{liu2020mtmtdnn,
-  title={The Microsoft Toolkit of Multi-Task Deep Neural Networks for Natural Language Understanding}, author={Liu, Xiaodong and Wang, Yu and Ji, Jianshu and Cheng, Hao and Zhu, Xueyun and Awa, Emmanuel and He, Pengcheng and Chen, Weizhu and Poon, Hoifung and Cao, Guihong and others}, journal={arXiv preprint arXiv:2002.07972}, year={2020}
+  title={The Microsoft Toolkit of Multi-Task Deep Neural Networks for Natural Language Understanding}, author={Liu, Xiaodong and Wang, Yu and Ji, Jianshu and Cheng, Hao and Zhu, Xueyun and Awa, Emmanuel and He, Pengcheng and Chen, Weizhu and Poon, Hoifung and Cao, Guihong and Jianfeng Gao}, journal={arXiv preprint arXiv:2002.07972}, year={2020}
 }